 Middle Layers: Wrap more layers around, tacking them in place the same as the first layer.
 Try to keep them wrapped fairly tightly as you work.
 You can build up a few thick layers of colour, or pull thinner layers off your wool batts and build up lots of thinner layers, alternating the colours.

 A dark layer next to a light layer for contrast looks great.
-I like to save plenty of white for the final layers but that is up to you.
+Save plenty of white for the final layers but (optional).
 When you have built up a few layers it will be easier to felt your needle into them.
 Remember as the ball gets bigger, you will need to use more wool if you want to create a thick layer of colour.

 Final Layers: Optional: Make a layer of white around your ball.
-I like to do this to create contrast, and mimic geodes in nature.
+It creates contrast, and mimic geodes in nature.

 If adding curls on the outside, put aside enough grey wool batts to cover the ball with a very thin layer.